jaejams/GBV-support-resources-chatbot/README.md

 6. As output, LLaMA will generate a natural response.

 # Testing
 Since this is a chatbot, we can test this model by directly typing into the chatbot.
 We can prepare several prompts about gender-based violence support services, including legal help, counselling, housing, and child support.

+## Example Conversation
+- User: place to stay overnight
+- Chatbot: I see that you need a temporary housing, such as a transition house.
+Could you please tell me for which city are you looking for this?
+Please note that my responses are limited for Metro Vancouver, BC, Canada.
+- User: burnaby
-For example, if a user asks for a ‘place to stay overnight in Burnaby’, the example output could be ‘If you’re in immediate danger, please call 911 or VictimLinkBC at 1-800-563-0808.
-In Burnaby, you can contact Ishtar Women’s Resource Society at 604-936-8710 or Dixon Transition Society at 604-298-3454 for 24-hour shelter and counselling support.”
+- Chatbot: If you’re in immediate danger, please call 911 or VictimLinkBC at 1-800-563-0808.
+In Burnaby, you can contact Ishtar Women’s Resource Society at 604-936-8710 or Dixon Transition Society at 604-298-3454 for 24-hour shelter and counselling support.